 There are a few different basic options for you to choose from when you’re thinking about what kind of coffee shop business you want to open.
 Here are some examples:

 Your coffee shop can be so much more than just a place that sells caffeinated beverages.
 And if it is, it will stand out amongst any number of competitors.
 Give customers an experience rather than just a cup of coffee.
-Make sure you still run the business in a professional and efficient manner but add the extras that will make people remember your coffee shop.
+Make sure you still run the business professionally and efficiently but add the extras that will make people remember your coffee shop.

 Are there certain cities that are better than others when it comes to opening a coffee shop business?